 - While the dough rises, make the chocolate cinnamon roll filling.

-- In a medium sized bowl, mix together 2/3 cup packed light brown sugar, 2 Tablespoons of black cocoa, and 1 teaspoon of ground cinnamon.
+- In a medium sized bowl, mix together 2/3 cup packed light brown sugar, 2 Tablespoons of black cocoa, and 1 teaspoon of ground cinnamon, then set aside.

 Chocolate Cinnamon Roll Glaze